SimonPoparda/DataWarehousing-dvdrental/README.md

-# DataWarehousing of DVD rental store
+# Data Warehousing of DVD rental store

 This project focuses on transforming a relational data model into a Star Schema using the DVD rental dataset in PostgreSQL.
 The objective is to create a more optimized schema for analytics purposes.